 Timepieces are measuring instruments that make the passing of time unmistakably visible.
 They act as signaling devices for the ephemeral.
 In contrast to this are the Alps, which have grown over millions of years and form a backdrop for the supposedly infinite.
 However, it is clear that the seemingly idyllic snow-covered Alpine landscape with its ice glaciers is under threat.

-Abraham-Louis Breguet – Patent application 1798 for escapement with constant force, 100 x 100, ink, impact metal gold, acrylic on canvas
+Infinity called into question Abraham-Louis Breguet, 100 x 100, ink, impact metal gold, acrylic on canvas